dianakao/sunshine-app/README.md

 ### Results Page - Sun Score, Savings, Impact overlay
 - #### Button Panel
-  - onclick handler updates info panel
+  - Onclick handler updates info panel
 - #### Info Panel
-  - update text with onclick event on one of the buttons
+  - Update text with onclick event on one of the buttons
-  - Contextualize the text according to which button clicked
+  - Contextualize the text according to which button is clicked

 ## Technical Challenges
 - #### Google maps API